lklic/keycloak-letsencrypt-aws-rds/README.md

-# Keycloak Docker setup with NGINX Proxy and Letsencrypt hosted on AWS EC2 with managed Postgres DB on AWS RDS
+# Keycloak Docker setup with NGINX Proxy, Letsencrypt, hosted on AWS EC2 with managed Postgres DB on AWS RDS, and config for federation to windows active directory

 A simple Keycloak setup using NGINX Reverse Proxy and Letsencrypt with a database hosted on AWS RDS